Veras-D/RegistrationSystemAPAM/README.md

 ## Objectives

-<p style="color: #4682B4;">Criar um programa onde a ONG consiga cadastrar pessoas ou empresas que fazem doações para a instituição.</p>
+<p style="color: #4682B4;">Create a program where the NGO can register people or companies that make donations to the institution.</p>

 ### Tecnologias Utilizadas
 * Python